steve-mackinnon/audio-similarity-search-rs/README.md

 ## Running

+The CLI supports three modes: building, listing samples, and searching.

+### Build

-The CLI supports two modes: building and searching.
-To build a new database for you local audio samples, run:
+To build a new database for your local audio samples, run:

 `./similarity-search build \Path\to\my_audio_samples`

+This will recursively iterate over my_audio_samples and all subdirectories to build the similarity search database.

+### List

 To see a list of samples in the database, and their corresponding IDs, run:

 `./similarity-search list-samples`

+### Search

-Then to query the database to find similar samples, run:
+To query the database to find similar samples, run:

 `./similarity-search find sample_id num_results` where sample_id is an integer representing corresponding to input sample you'd like to find similar sounds for.